mudhut3/CPP/README.md

-#Computer science undergraduate project repository for all my courses
+# undergrad Computer science project repository for all my courses